 I Don’t Want to go Outside!

-Written by Adam Miller, MCS Primary Teacher
+By Adam Miller, Primary Teacher

 This is exactly what a three-year old student said to me five years ago.
 As a child of the late 70s, this comment made no sense to me whatsoever.
 However, it did make me think about how times have changed since I was a child.
 I can vividly remember my older brothers saying to me, “We’ve been gone all day and the street lights will be coming on soon!
 We need to get home.”
 The street lights, and the fear of being punished by our parents, were the only reasons that would pull me and my brothers out of the woods.
 So how is it that a three-year old does not want to go outside?